What is malabsorption syndrome?

 Malabsorption syndrome refers to a number of disorders in which the intestine can’t adequately absorb certain nutrients into the bloodstream.
 It can impede the absorption of macronutrients (proteins, carbohydrates, and fats), micronutrients (vitamins and minerals), or both.

-Proteins, carbohydrates, fats, and most fluids are absorbed in the small intestine (small bowel).
+Proteins, carbohydrates, fats, and most fluids are absorbed in the small intestine.
 Malabsorption syndrome occurs when something prevents the bowel from absorbing important nutrients and fluids.
-The problem may be caused by inflammation, intrinsic disease, or injury to the lining of the intestine.
-Sometimes, the condition may be the result of the body’s failure to produce enzymes needed to digest certain foods or to adequately mix the food with the enzymes and acid produced by the stomach.
+The problem may be caused by inflammation, an injury to the lining of the intestine, or an intrinsic disease, one that originates within the body.
+Sometimes the condition may be the result of the body’s failure to produce enzymes needed to digest certain foods or to adequately mix the food with the enzymes and acid produced by the stomach.

 Factors that may affect the digestion of food and cause malabsorption syndrome include: